zio/zio-nio/docs/essentials/blocking.md

 ## Blocking and Non-Blocking Channel Operations

 Channel APIs that may block are not exposed on the channel itself.
-They are accessed via the channel's `useBlocking` method.
+They are accessed via the channel's `flatMapBlocking` method.
 You provide this method a function that excepts a `BlockingOps` object and returns a `ZIO` effect value.
 The `BlockingOps` parameter will be appropriate to the type of channel and has the actual blocking I/O effects such as read and write.

-The `useBlocking` method performs some setup required for safe use of blocking NIO APIs:
+The `flatMapBlocking` method performs some setup required for safe use of blocking NIO APIs:

 * Puts the channel in blocking mode
 * Runs the resulting effect value on ZIO's blocking thread pool, leaving the standard pool unblocked.
 * Installs interrupt handling, so the channel will be closed if the ZIO fiber is interrupted.
 This unblocks the blocked I/O operation.
 (Note that NIO does not offer a way to interrupt a blocked I/O operation on a channel that does not close the channel).

-Non-blocking usage does not require this special handling, but for consistency the non-blocking operations are accessed in a similar way by calling `useNonBlocking` on the channel.
+Non-blocking usage does not require this special handling, but for consistency the non-blocking operations are accessed in a similar way by calling `flatMapNonBlocking` on the channel.
 For some channels there are some small differences between the blocking and non-blocking APIs.
 For example, `SocketChannel` only offers the `finishConnect` operation in the non-blocking case, as it is never needed in blocking mode.

  ```scala mdoc:silent
 import zio.ZIO